riggles1/GunconDuino-With-Screen-Flash/README.md

 Flashing tip: If you have trouble flashing the `.ino` to a Pro Micro, try an older Arduino IDE version.
 Important: This project is intended for CRTs at standard resolutions and native output setups (CRTEmudriver or similar).

-Official Guncon behaves correctly,but third-party guns may produce incorrect readings (adjusting values in the script may help).
+Official Guncons behaves correctly, but third-party guns may produce incorrect readings (adjusting values in the script may help).

 ---